 The amount of money that it costs to produce products or sell services to your customers eats into amount of profit that you can make.

-Gross profit as a percentage is important to understand because it will indicate if your pricing is correct.
+Looking at gross profit as a percentage will help you understand if your pricing is correct.
 For example, retailers typically have a 50% to 70% gross profit margin.
-If a retail business owner only has a 20% margin, then either their costs of sales are too expensive, or they’re not charging enough.
+If the profit margin is only around 20% then this can indicate that the cost of sales is too high, or the retail price is too low.